radhakrishnan308/Event-App/README.md

 Features
 --------

-* Build with regular Apple MVC pattern
+* Built with regular Apple MVC pattern
 * Single View Controller which will enable us to send events using clevertap iOS SDK
 * Ablity to Opt for Push notification and to receive push notification promotions